arabbitplays/Zettelkasten/🟢Permanent/Bidirectional Reflectance Distribution Function (BRDF).md

 - The directions $\omega_i, \omega_o$ can be described via 2 polar angles
 - Based on [[Radiometry|radiometric]] quantities and is the ratio between the incident irradiance from direction $l$ and the outgoing radiance in direction $v$
+- Most simple one is the Lambertian diffuse, the diffuse component of the [[Phong Lighting Model]]

 - <mark style="background: #FFB86CA6;">Anisotropic BRDF</mark> - Reflection depends on the rotation around the normal (4 dimensions and the point $x$)
 - <mark style="background: #FFB86CA6;">Isotropic BRDF</mark> - Rotational invariance around the normal (3 dimensions and the point $x$)